*IF READING ON A SMARTPHONE USE “LANDSCAPE” FORMAT FOR BEST RESULTS*

 as hazily recalled by Spahr Schmitt

-The origins of Necropolis lie with founding member George Grant...
+The origins of Necropolis begin with founding member George Grant...

 George grew up playing music with neighborhood friends in the Wilkinsburg borough just beyond the east side of the Pittsburgh city limits.
 My oldest brother, John, and his wife Pattie, moved onto Marlboro street in the neighborhood, and we spent a good bit of time visiting.

 My sister Scheri and her friends caught the attention of George and his buddies, which led to me hanging around a lot.
 Those guys gave me an education in hard rock and heavy metal like AC/DC, Rush, Iron Maiden, Judas Priest, and more.
 My sister and George became a couple, and then he really began to expand my musical education, even as his was diversifying, as well.

 In his late teen years, George landed a gig playing bass in Bobby Porter’s band, Young Lust.
 In 1981 they released a vinyl 7-inch single featuring the songs “Compulsion” and “Everyone You Meet.”
 That made him the the first person I personally knew who appeared on an actual vinyl record - nearly unfathomable for my 12-year-old brain.

 Shortly after the single was released, George left the group.
 He would soon re-emerge playing guitar for a punk band called Flak.
 This is 1984, and George began introducing me to Black Flag, the Dead Kennedys, and a myriad of other punk bands, including the Misfits, and their singer Glenn Danzig’s latest band, Samhain.
 Flak would go on to open for Samhain at the end of that year, at the infamous Electric Banana.